dpi/drupal-swiftmailer/README.txt

 $body
   The actual content.

 Tip!
-You can make even more variables available in 'swiftmailer.tpl.php' if you
+You can make even more variables available in 'swiftmailer.html.twig' if
-     implement your own preprocess function.
+     you implement your own preprocess function.
 If you would like to make more variables available from a module you control, then you simply just need to implement the following preprocess function:

-     [yourmodule]_swiftmailer_preprocess(&$variables).
+     [yourmodule]_preprocess_swiftmailer(&$variables).

      Similarly, if you want to make more variables available from your theme, then all you need is to implement the following preprocess function:

-     [yourtheme]_swiftmailer_preprocess(&$variables).
+     [yourtheme]_preprocess_swiftmailer(&$variables).
 You can read more about
-     which preprocess and process functions that are available form the 'swiftmailer' hook in the Drupal 7 ocumentation for the function theme().
+     which preprocess and process functions that are available from the 'swiftmailer' hook in the Drupal 8 documentation for the function theme().

 3.0 Attatchments, Inline Images and Advanced Usage